alegarciadelrio/devops-challenges/aws-developer-associate.md

 - **Traces**: Collection of segments generated by a single request
 - **Service Graph**: JSON representation of services and connections
 - **Sampling**: Control the amount of data recorded
-- **Annotations and metadata**: You can add annotations and metadata to the segments that the X-Ray SDK creates, or to custom subsegments that you create
+- **Annotations and metadata**: You can add annotations and metadata to the segments that the X-Ray SDK creates, or to custom subsegments that you create (Metadata not indexed)

 ### Instrumentation